yamizi/taskaugment/README.md

-# Adversarial Robustness in Multi-Task Learning:Promises and Illusions
+# Adversarial Robustness in Multi-Task Learning:Promises and Illusions, by Salah Ghamizi, Maxime Cordy, Mike Papadakis, and Yves Le Traon

 This is the source code for the paper "Adversarial Robustness in Multi-Task Learning:Promises and Illusions" accepted at AAAI2022.
 [Preprint PDF](https://arxiv.org/pdf/2110.15053)